jinyoungkim927/olib/README.md

 undo                Revert last command
 ```

+# TODO: add edit_global which is a general command like "find notes related to X and change the content Y"

+# TODO: add --revise flag or something to create a clone of the MD file with the changes, not directly editing the original file

 ## Philosophy

-Read more about the philosophy behind Obsidian Librarian on our [blog](https://google.com).
+Read more about the philosophy behind Obsidian Librarian [here](https://google.com).

 - **Effective Learning**: Notes should enhance learning through:
   - Building atomic knowledge